 Image 3 shows the permissions for the folder "Drop Zone".
 (Click on the icon to the left of your chosen folder as shown in Image 1)

-- In this example "All registered users" can view and edit items in the folder (as well as add new files).
+- In this example "All registered users" can view and edit items in the folder (edit = add new files).

 - "Administrators" and the "Owner" (creator of the folder) have additionally been given the ability to edit permissions.